microsoft/ReactorPlanning/docs/delivering-your-session.md

 - Share the survey and event code (this will be provided to you)
   - Consider putting your moderator in charge of this!
 - Highlight the [Reactor YouTube channel](https://www.youtube.com/microsoftreactor)
+  - Video recordings of this stream will be available by the Saturday of the week you streamed
 - Highlight any additional resources you want to share
 - You're welcome to plug your social media handles
 - Display the closing slide for one minute